Configure the TLS Certificate

 To set up this functionality:

-- On the Splunk Enterprise server, configure one or more certificates.
+- On your Splunk platform server, configure one or more certificates.

-- Point splunkd (the Splunk Enterprise back-end) to your certificate files by editing server.conf.
+- Point splunkd (the Splunk software back-end) to your certificate files by editing server.conf.
 Here's an example of an edited sslConfig stanza:

 [sslConfig] enableSplunkdSSL = true sslKeysfile = server.pem sslKeysfilePassword = password caCertFile = cacert.pem caPath = $SPLUNK_HOME/etc/auth